 There is yet another reason to suspect the plain text solution letters produced by the Locks Cipher point to the Turin Shroud.
 When treated as an anagram, those letters (LOQX & LOJC) spell LOOX LQ JC.
 This is the phonetic equivalent of the phrase Looks like JC.
 What looks like Jesus Christ?
 For many devout Roman Catholics like Elgar, the answer to that question is the Turin Shroud.
 There are a host of allusions to that sacred cloth within the Enigma Variations, a pattern continued by Elgar's Enigma Locks Cipher.

 In an incredible twist, the numbers produced by the Enigma "Locks" Cipher (24, 17, 15 and 12) are intimately linked to the Enigma Variations.
 The title of the unstated Principal Theme is 24 letters in length: Ein feste Burg ist unser Gott.
 The Enigma Theme consists of 17 measures with a 2 measure bridge.
 The entire work is in 15 movements.
 Remarkably, 12 friends are portrayed in the work excluding the composer (E.D.U.) and his wife (C.A.E.).
 With so many numeric parallels, one is forced to concede the numbers underlying the "Locks" Cipher do not appear to be coincidental, but rather the product of deliberation and design.
+As noted in Figure 1, the Locks Cipher is authenticated by three sets of the composer's initials embedded in the parts for the second violins, violas, and cellos.
+Elgar incorporated his initials into a variety of ciphers implanted in the Enigma Variations.
 That such an elementary cipher escaped notice until now is nothing short of astonishing, proving once again Edgar Allan Poe's assertion that the best way to hide something is in plain view.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.